lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 As software developers, we tend to be quite opinionated about our tools and techniques.
 Our own specific education and experiences shape our preferences, and we often identify with several schools of thought.
-We might be, for example, advocates of Functional Programming, practitioners of Test Driven Development, or microservices enthusiasts.
+We might be, for example, advocates of functional programming, practitioners of test driven development, or microservices enthusiasts.
 On top of this, we all have our preferences when it comes to technology: our favorite programming languages, databases, infrastructure… These preferences shape our identity as software developers,